iggygolo/tsunami/NIP.md

 - `30054`: Podcast Episodes
 - `30055`: Podcast Trailers

-It also describes the use of existing `30078` events for podcast metadata configuration.
+It also describes the use of existing `30078` events for artist metadata configuration.

 ## Event Kinds